cloudstrife9999/Final-Fantasy-VII-Overflow-calculator/README.md

 Fix a possible error in the RV overflows count (possible switch between AOV and OV when BD is negative).

-Implement MP damage (i.e., blood fang/hammer blow)
+Implement MP damage (i.e., blood fang/hammer blow) and MP overflow.

+Implement HP Absorb / MP Absorb integration.

+Find a smart way to collect the exact amount of APs on the Missing Score without a JTextField and without slowing down the UI.